mo-sangha/book/chapters/2.typ

 = #todo([Familiarizing With the View and Effortlessness])

 It's most important to remember the recognition you had before.
+If the recognition was vivid enough, then the practitioner can hinge on the recognition, taking the fruit as the path, enough to integrate all experiences.

+Preliminary dispositions will affect the strength of recognition.
+If someone has done years of meditation, ngondro practices, or even has had life changing experiences, it could determine the depth of recognition and familiarization.
+Here the practitioner is not advised to add more practices, vows, or anything else, but to simply add awareness to your current disposition.
+Within a month of short sessions repeated often, there will be stability (Dzogchen samatha).
+Ultimately, there are no requirements for integrating awareness into one's life.
+We want our current conditioning (karma) to breathe out rather than creating new conditioning.
+This doesn't imply that we become a zombie.
+In the face of self-liberation we still have amazement, magical expression and mystery, safety, wisdom, naturalness, and sheer inexpressibility.

 #quote(block: true, attribution: [Dudjom Rinpoche, _Heart Jewel of the Fortunate_ @counsels-from-my-heart])[
   // "Oh, in that case," you might think, "there's no need for meditation."